-Elementary & Secondary Education Act
+Elementary and Secondary Education Act

-Abby Kelley Foster Charter Public School makes every effort to comply with federal education regulations and requirements.
+Abby Kelley Foster makes every effort to comply with federal education regulations and requirements.
 This legislation requires school district personnel to notify parents/guardians of a variety of issues regarding their children's education.
-Among them is to notify parents/guardians of students attending Title 1 schools of their right to know about the qualifications of the teachers and instructional assistants who work with their children.

-In a Title 1 school, parents/guardians have the right to know the professional qualifications of classroom teachers who instruct their children.
+In a Title I school, parents/guardians have the right to know the professional qualifications of classroom teachers who instruct their children.
 This regulation allows parents/guardians to ask for certain information about a student's classroom teacher and requires that the district provide the parents/guardians with the requested information in a timely manner if a parent/guardian asks for it.
-Specifically, parents/guardians have the right to ask for the following information about each of their children's classroom teachers in a Title 1 school:
+Specifically, parents/guardians have the right to ask for the following information about each of their children's classroom teachers in a Title I school: